Harshini-gasti/CityRacer/README.md

 Player profile input and display system

-Mini Map for better road navigation
+Mini Map for better road navigation using LateUpdate()

 Car movement and gameplay animations